anfishka/oneHundredDaysOfCode/README.md

 Your points are not included in the array of your class's points.
 For calculating the average point you may add your point to the given array!

 Python - 8 kata

+#8 When provided with a letter, return its position in the alphabet.

+Input :: "a"

+Ouput :: "Position of alphabet: 1"

+Python - 8 kata